Kashmir dispute: Taliban urges India and Pakistan to exercise restraint, advocates peace

 The Taliban statement also called on international institutions to play a constructive role in preventing insecurity in Kashmir.

-On Monday, India revises Article 370 of Constitution that gave special status to Jammu and Kashmir, and ordered all laws to be applicable in the region the way they are in the rest of the country.
+On Monday, India revised Article 370 of Constitution that gave special status to Jammu and Kashmir, and ordered all laws to be applicable in the region the way they are in the rest of the country.
 The contentious law had so far ensured that the state had its own laws, flag and a Constitution.

 United Nations Secretary General Antonio Guterres on Thursday expressed concern over the restrictions imposed in parts of Jammu and Kashmir since Sunday night, and said it could “exacerbate the human rights situation” in the region.